iVis-at-Bilkent/cose-lat/README.md

-# iVis
+# cose-lat
-A tool for animation during CoSE layout to debug and improve the algorithm
+A tool for animation during CoSE layout to debug and improve the algorithm.

 deployment => http://hasan.balci.bilkent.edu.tr (temporarily)
 * For perfect experience use Chrome!!

 Bootstrap,
-JCanvas
+JCanvas,
 Underscore js,
 Backbone js,
 Cytoscape js